-Driving on a tire that does not have the correct inflation pressure for the vehicle load is dangerous and may cause premature wear, tire damage, tread de-lamination and/or loss of control of your motorhome.
-Avoid premature tire damage by keeping tires properly inflated.
+Driving on a tire that does not have the correct inflation pressure for the vehicle load is dangerous and may premature cause wear, tire damage, de-laminatread tion and/or loss of control of your motorhome.
+Avoid premature damage by keeping tires properly inflated.